You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 #5: The Fenced Flagstone + Gravel Dog Potty Yard (With a Lamp Post Your Neighbors Will Actually Compliment)

-You know that moment when you open the back door and your golden just bolts into the grass — and comes back in with muddy paws, wet belly, the whole situation?
-Yeah.
-This setup is the answer to that chaos.
+Yep, we all know that moment when you open the back door and your golden just bolts into the grass, coming back in with muddy paws and a wet belly.
+This is the answer to that chaos.

-This DIY dog potty area uses irregular bluestone flagstone laid over a river rock gravel base, enclosed by a white vinyl privacy fence.
-There’s a mini red fire hydrant marker in the corner (adorable AND functional — it gives your pup a target), plus a black iron lamp post so nighttime bathroom runs don’t require a flashlight.
+DIY dog potty area made out of irregular bluestone flagstone over a river rock gravel base, enclosed by a white vinyl privacy fence.
+There is also a mini red fire hydrant marker in one corner (so adorable) for your dog to pee on.
+Also a black iron lamp post for night time bathroom runs so no need for a flashlight!

 Materials & Tools: